 June 15 marked the official reopening of Riviera Nayarit, with some hotels, restaurants and businesses in the tourism sector welcoming back international travellers.
 To ensure safe social distancing on property, all reopened businesses are operating at just 30% capacity.
 Other businesses will gradually reopen in the upcoming weeks.
 Riviera Nayarit joins the growing list of global destinations to earn the World Travel & Tourism Council’s Safe Travel Stamp, granted to destinations and hotels that have adopted WTTC-approved health and hygiene protocols.
 All travellers arriving at Puerto Vallarta International Airport (PVR) will undergo temperature screenings via thermal imaging cameras upon arrival and departure.
 For more information go to https://www.aeropuertosgap.com.mx/en/ and https://www.travelweek.ca/wp-content/uploads/2020/07/English-PROTOCOLO-DE-REFORZAMIENTO-EN-LOS-PUNTOS-DE-ENTRADA-INTERNACIONAL-APTO-PVR.pdf.

-In the meantime, a new website from the EU, ‘Re-open EU’, is an interactive tool which aims to support a safe relaunch of travelling and tourism across Europe.
-The platform provides real-time information on borders and available means of transport and tourism services, as well as health and safety measures and restrictions across all EU Member States (27 countries).
+For the most up to date information see the Reopen EU site here.
+The site purports t provides real-time information on borders and available means of transport and tourism services, as well as health and safety measures and restrictions across all EU Member States (27 countries).
 It is available in all 24 languages of the EU.